Diamond Types: What You Need (And Don’t Need) To Know When Shopping

 For customers, a diamond’s “type” tends to be less technical — farewell to those elements — and more general.
 For example, diamond type might refer to:

-- Lab-created diamonds, which are also called synthetic diamonds.
-It’s important to know that these diamonds aren’t fake, like cubic zirconia — they’re grown in laboratories under the same conditions as diamonds that develop within the earth and so are chemically the same as those found in the ground;
+- Lab-created diamonds, which are also called man made or cultivated diamonds.
+It’s important to know that these diamonds aren’t fake, like cubic zirconia — they’re grown in laboratories under the same conditions as diamonds that develop within the earth and so are chemically the same as those found in the ground.

 - Natural fancy color diamonds, some of the rarest diamonds.
 These diamonds emerge from the earth in colors like blue, green, pink or red.

 Still have questions about the type of diamond you’re thinking of buying?
 Reach out!
 Our expert gemologists are happy to answer any questions or walk you through With Clarity’s diamond policies.
-Keep in mind that we only ever sell GIA certified natural diamonds that have not been treated or enhanced in any way.
+Keep in mind that we sell GIA certified natural diamonds, and IGI certified lab diamonds.